oVirt/ovirt-site/source/feature/jsonrpc.html.md

 For this phase the main addition is protocol detection.
 Instead of having a dedicated port per protocol the protocol detector handles SSL negotiation and peeks at the stream.
 After detecting the protocol it passes the socket to the correct part of the system.

+This is going to be released for 3.5

 ![](jsonrpc_phase2.png "jsonrpc_phase2.png")

 #### Phase 3